Awards and Scholarships

 There are also university wide resources.
 More than 5,000 students are employed annually at Kent State University.
-A free listing of employment opportunities is available through KSU Career Services Center.
-The career services center also helps students find off campus employment.
+A free listing of employment opportunities, on and off campus, is available through the Career Services Center.

-The Kent State University student financial aid site www.sfa.kent.edu describes many options for financial aid.
+The Student Financial Aid describes many options for financial aid.
 Some notable options for Math majors are:

 KSU Founders Scholarships.

 Requires student to be a member of the Honors College.